elixir-crawly/crawly/documentation/tutorial.md

    Crawler will begin to crawl from.
 Subsequent requests will be generated from these initial urls.

-3. parse_item(): function which will be called to handle response downloaded by Crawly.
+3. parse_item(): function which will be called to handle the response downloaded by Crawly.
 It must return the `Crawly.ParsedItem` structure.

 As it is, the init function returns an empty list for `start_urls` which we will